talgball/lbr/README.md

 voltage and the amount of current flowing through the motors.
 The driver also implements a master feature toggle to enable or disable motor operations.
 When disabled, the driver does all of it's normal operations except for actually running the motors.
-This toggle is useful during development and debugging, especially when there are potential safety concerns when a paricular operation is being developed.
+This toggle is useful during development and debugging, especially when there are potential safety concerns when a particular operation is being developed.
 * __ultrasonic rangers__ - A driver to communicate over USB with a __Parallax Propeller P8X32 MCU__ that has been
 programmed to operate an array of 4 __MaxBotix MB1220 Ultrasonic Range Sensors__.
 A package of readings is gathered on request and provided to the range operator running at the request of the operations manager.
 The sensors produce a set of